 Distribution of the Correlation Coefficient

-It should be noted that the correlation coefficient r is a random variable, thus having a distribution function which depends on the population value of the correlation coefficient ρand the number of samples n.
+The correlation coefficient r is a random variable, thus having a distribution function which depends on the population value of the correlation coefficient ρ and the number of samples n.

 From the images above one can conclude that for a small number of observations it is quite likely that the correlation coefficient is high.
 A high correlation coefficient does not necessarily represent a high correlation between two variables.
+The cause for the high correlation may equally be a small sample size.
 Especially with four sample values, any correlation coefficient is equally likely to occur.
-You may test this phenomenon yourself by starting the following interactive example .